The Hay Barn

 Duvets, pillows, linen and towels all provided.
 Underfloor central heating, 1 basket of logs for wood-burning stove and electricity included.

-Colour television, Freeview, DVD, radio, hob, oven, microwave oven, fridge, freezer, dishwasher, automatic washer, shaver point, hairdryer, cot and high chair, garden furniture.
+Television, Freeview, DVD, radio, hob, oven, microwave oven, fridge, freezer, dishwasher, automatic washer, shaver point, hairdryer, cot and high chair, garden furniture.

 Off road parking.
-Free WiFi internet access.
+Free WiFi.

 Shop 2 miles Kirkby Malzeard.
 Pub (serving food) 1 mile Grewelthorpe.
 Restaurant Masham 4 miles.
 Bus route 1 mile.